-In order to contribute toward the success of the FRACTAL project NASA will join project meetings and contribute to all FRACTAL work packages (WP) over the length of the project.
-Our primary role will be in the analysis of agricultural projections and agricultural sector outcomes related to WP2, including changing crop production, commodity prices, rural livelihoods, and potential adaptation strategies.
+In order to contribute toward the success of the FRACTAL project NASA has joined project meetings and contributed to all FRACTAL work packages (WP) over the length of the project.
+Our primary role is in the analysis of agricultural projections and agricultural sector outcomes related to WP2, including changing crop production, commodity prices, rural livelihoods, and potential adaptation strategies.
 NASA will also contribute to the analysis of water resources in connection to land-surface hydrological modeling, and help develop scenarios for agricultural requirements related to irrigation and energy.
-Dr. Rosenzweig (leader of the NASA GISS Climate Impacts Group) will provide overall project guidance with specific inputs on assessing urban resilience, adaptation strategies, and vulnerabilities of critical infrastructure for WP1.
-Dr. Ruane (AgMIP Science Coordinator) will assist as needed in the development of climate change scenarios in WP3 with an eye toward ensuring the broadest possible use for agricultural impacts modeling.
+Dr Rosenzweig (leader of the NASA GISS Climate Impacts Group) will provide overall project guidance with specific inputs on assessing urban resilience, adaptation strategies, and vulnerabilities of critical infrastructure for WP1.
+Dr Ruane (AgMIP Science Coordinator) will assist as needed in the development of climate change scenarios in WP3 with an eye towards ensuring the broadest possible use for agricultural impacts modeling.

 Red Cross Red Crescent Climate Centre

 The Climate Centre (RCCCC) is a specialist reference centre of the International Federation of Red Cross and Red Crescent societies.
 The RCCCC helps provide climate information to reduce climate related risks for vulnerable communities.
 This group will play a strong role in coordinating city learning activities.